 FAQs

-What is the price of a v3.0 device?
+What is the price of a v4.0 system?

-Your credit card is charged when ordering.
+Your credit card is charged .
 Credit card information is immediately transfered to the Stripe payment service and is NOT stored on the In/Out server at any moment.
 Credit card is the only payment method possible.

 What is included in each order?

-For a Net Device order: the Net Device itself, a battery, a protective rubber sleeve, the net post attachment and its band, A USB cable and a cool carrying ball to transport the device in your tennis gear bag.
-For the Line Devices order: two Line Devices, two batteries, a USB cable and a carrying case.
+For a Net Device order: the Net Device itself, the net post attachment and its band for tennis, a tripod for Pickleball, A USB cable and a carrying case to transport the device in your tennis gear bag.
+For an order including Line Devices: 2 Line Devices, 2 extractable batteries, 2 USB cables and a carrying case.

 Can I install the device on any net post?

 Yes.
-The smart attachment with the strap that goes around the net post has been designed to work on any net post.
-One strap is usually enough though it might be short if the net post is very old and big.
-A second strap can be purchased in the store in the accessories category.
+The smart attachment with the strap that goes around the net post has been designed to work on as many different net posts as possible.
+One strap is usually enough.
+If it's too short (very old net post), a second strap (at a very low price) can be purchased from us.

 How long does it take to install the Net Device?

-In seconds, the Net Device can be up and ready to do line calling.
+In one minute, the Net Device can be up and ready to do line calling on the net post.

 Can In/Out be powered from a power outlet?

-Yes, v3.0 can now be fully powered from a power outlet so you are not dependent of the limited time of a battery.
-You can read more at http://support.inout.tennis/fixed-installation.
+Yes, v4.0 can be fully powered from a power outlet so you are not dependent of the limited time of a battery.
+Just use a standard USB power plug and use a USB cable connected to the device.

 What are the differences between the different hardware versions?

-Though the core chip is the same for all those versions, the Net Device has been improved along four generations to take into account the feed-back of the current users:
+The Net Device has been improved along five generations to take into account the feed-back of the current users.

 Can any version of the Net Devices be mixed?